Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 Everyone hates a liar.

-The foulest heathen on earth will react with righteous indignation when they discover that they have been deceived by a liar.
+The foulest heathen totally loses it when they discover that they have been deceived by a liar.

 Christians are not immune from believing lies all sorts of weird lies.
 Because we are God’s ambassadors (1stCorinthians 5:20) and because the most pernicious lies all have a spiritual component to them.
 The lies Christians believe make life and ministry much more difficult.
 Following are six lies Christians routinely believe: